giuliojiang/HackEscape/README.md

 # HackEscape

-Built at IC Hack 18
+Built at IC Hack 18 - https://ichack.org/

+A game created by 5 students (2 artists, 3 programmers and updated for maintenance; see https://devpost.com/software/queen-s-tower for more information) as a parting gift to Imperial College London.

 # Live